 The entire process is typically pain-free, though some people might find the tingling sensation a bit strange at first.
 Your provider will move the device continuously over the targeted area, and the feeling is generally very tolerable.
 It’s a quick and effective way to target stubborn fat pockets without the need for any needles or anesthesia.

-Surgical procedures: Anesthesia and post-operative recovery
+The Surgical Experience: Anesthesia and Recovery

 Surgical body contouring, like liposuction or a tummy tuck, is in a completely different category when it comes to pain.
 During the actual procedure, you won’t feel a thing because you’ll be under general anesthesia.
 The real discomfort comes during the recovery period.
 After surgery, it’s normal to experience significant pain, swelling, and bruising for several weeks.